lazlo-bonin/ludiq-reflection/README.md

 - For variables: `Reflection/Editor/UnityVariableDrawer.cs`
 - For methods: `Reflection/Editor/UnityMethodDrawer.cs`

-For example, if you wanted to make non-public variables show up by default (without having to specify it with a `Reflection` attribute), you could add the following line:
+For example, if you wanted to make non-public variables show up by default (without having to specify it with a `Filter` attribute), you could add the following line:

 ```csharp
 using System.Reflection;